 Today’s Wonder of the Day was inspired by Raquel from Frederick, MD.
 Raquel Wonders, “What is the difference between a dentist and orthodontist?”
 Thanks for WONDERing with us, Raquel!

 A dentist is a primary dental care provider.
 Your dentist oversees your overall oral health.
-In addition to regular check-ups, dentists diagnose and treat problems, such as cavities.
-Dentists also perform a variety of procedures, including fillings, crowns, veneers, bridge, and root canals.
+They do regular checkups and diagnose problems.
+They also treat issues such as cavities.
+People might see a dentist for fillings, crowns, veneers, bridges, and root canals.

-To become a dentist, you need to go to college to earn an undergraduate degree, such as a B.S.
+How does someone become a dentist?
+First, they graduate high school and go to college.
+There, they earn an undergraduate degree, such as a B.S.
 (Bachelor of Science).
-After college, four years of specialized training in dental school is required to earn either a D.D.S.
+After college, they attend four years of dental school.
+At the end, they’ll have either a D.D.S.
 (Doctor of Dental Surgery) or D.M.D.
 (Doctor of Dental Medicine) degree.
-The degrees are the same.
-It's just the name that varies from school to school.
+These degrees are the same—the name just varies from school to school.

-Orthodontists, on the other hand, are oral healthcare specialists who deal primarily with the diagnosis, treatment, and prevention of crooked teeth and malocclusions.
-Malocclusions or "bad bites" usually result from crowded, missing, or extra teeth or misaligned jaws.
+How about orthodontists?
+They are oral healthcare specialists who deal primarily with the treatment of crooked teeth and malocclusions, or “bad bites.”
+These usually result from crowded, missing or extra teeth, or misaligned jaws.

-Orthodontists straighten teeth and treat malocclusions using a variety of dental appliances.
-Common dental appliances used by orthodontists include braces, retainers, wires, and bands.
-These devices move the teeth through your jaw bones, aligning them as necessary to eliminate malocclusions.
+Orthodontists straighten teeth and treat “bad bites” in a number of ways.
+They may use braces, retainers, wires, and bands.
+These devices move the teeth through your jaw bones to help align them.

-Orthodontists must get an undergraduate degree and go to dental school.
-Thus, all orthodontists are dentists, but not all dentists are orthodontists.
-To become an orthodontist, you must receive additional special training by serving a two- or three-year residency in orthodontics in a university-affiliated program that has been approved by the American Dental Association.
+How can one become an orthodontist?
+They also earn an undergraduate degree and then go to dental school.
+Thus, all orthodontists are dentists.
+But not all dentists are orthodontists.
+To become an orthodontist, you must receive special training.
+This includes a two- or three-year residency in orthodontics.